-Student Advisors do much of their work in unscheduled efforts with residents in their houses.
-There are a number of regularly scheduled meetings that SAs are expected to attend.
+Student Advisors do much of their work in regular but unscheduled efforts with residents in their houses.
+There are a number of regularly scheduled meetings that SAs are expected to attend and budget time for.
 Those include a weekly staff meeting (90 minutes), weekly one-on-one supervision meetings (30 minutes), and department wide committee meetings (60 minutes).
 Curriculum implementation also has regular time commitments such as individual conversations with residents and developing content delivery.
 SAs must also be available for other duties as assigned.